to Cherokee County, home to over 22,000 Kansans. Organized in 1866, the 590 square miles of our county call the city of Columbus our County Seat.

 from History of Kansas, Noble Prentis, (Winfield: E.P.
 Greer.
 1899)

-The Cherokee County Courthouse will be closed on Monday, May 29, 2017 in observance of the Memorial Day Holiday.
-The Courthouse will re-open for business on Tuesday, May 30, 2017.
+The Cherokee County Courthouse will be closed on Monday, October 9, 2017 in observance of the Columbus Day holiday.
+The courthouse will reopen for regular business on Tuesday, October 10, 2017.